Community Action towards a Safer Environment (CASE)

-- The social Worker will be coordinating the Psychosocial Counselling project with the HOD of the project, which includes providing professional supervision to 10 social Auxiliary workers and 6 lay counsellors.
+- The social Worker will be coordinating the Psychosocial Counselling project providing professional supervision to 10 social Auxiliary workers.

-- The lay counsellors and Social Auxialry workers are mainly engaged in delivering therapeutic services to scholars and their families.
+- The Social Auxiliary workers are mainly engaged in delivering therapeutic services to scholars and their families.

 - As a result, intervention strategies include working on a micro, mezzo and macro level.

-- The successful candidate must have strong organizational and administrative skills; an be able to work well within a team.
+- The successful candidate must have strong organizational and administrative skills; and be able to work well within a team.

 - Registration with the SACSSP and BHF as a Social Worker

 - Ability to work directly within the community

 - Have group and individual counselling skills